 - Traditional pilgrimage

 - Church tourism, which involves visiting sites of prayer and shrine, but for their cultural significance, architectural importance, aesthetic beauty or historic value – not for any religious motivation.

 - Secular pilgrimage which involves visiting a hero’s grave (Elvis’ Graceland, Jim Morrisson’s grave in Paris); a site of environmental or human tragedy (Pompeii, Tsunami sites in Indian Ocean, Ground Zero in New York); a battlefield site (Monte Cassino, Cu Chi tunnels in Vietnam) or; an ancestral home (diaspora returning to their ethnic place of origin), can be considered as pilgrimage.
 It’s mainly travels which purposely or inadvertently includes a meaningful, transformative experience, beyond the norm, that impacts an individual’s belief system is being recognised as secular pilgrimage.

-Of course, a blog may be the best marketing tool for religious tourism because, whether it’s believers or non-believers, there’s great potential for content marketing covering history, folk tales, culture, on site-information, architecture, and aesthetics and art.
+Of course, a blog may be the best tourism marketing tool for religious tourism because, whether it’s believers or non-believers, there’s great potential for content marketing covering history, folk tales, culture, on site-information, architecture, aesthetics and art.
 Many of these travellers are avid readers, so it’s a win-win.
-Be careful, however, not to create content that may be offensive.
+Be careful, however, not to create tourism marketing content that may be offensive.
 Always keep it neutral and diverse.